ticketmaster/servos/README.md

 - Classes such as bitmap transforms that are dependent upon Picasso

+#### widget

+- A collection of custom Views and ViewGroups that provide additional functionality over stock Android Views

 #### gradle-scripts

 - Gradle scripts that can be directly applied in your build.gradle for checkstyle, signing, and uploading to Bintray